 Serve hot in custard glasses, and with hand sponge fingers.

 Italians have modernized their zabaglione by adding fruit, nuts, flavored sauces, and gelato.
-Zabaglione makes a terrific base for a wonderful flavor creation.
+It makes a terrific base for a wonderful flavor creation.

-However, the traditional Italian zabaglione is made simply with egg yolks, white granulated sugar, and Marsala wine.
+However, the traditional version is made simply with egg yolks, white granulated sugar, and Marsala wine.
 Some cooks make it with a little maraschino liqueur.
-It's really an egg custard that has been whipped to make it very light and sweetened.
-So basic, so delicious.

 The secret to preparing a good zabaglione is to use a double boiler and to barely simmer the egg mixture until it thickens to a light custard.
 If you overcook it, it can turn out with an unpleasant scrambled egg consistency.

 Whether you prefer calling it sabayon, zabaglione, or zabaione, you'll love the wonderful taste of this old fashioned Italian dessert.
-Try an old fashioned zabaglione recipe today!
+Try an Italian zabaglione recipe today!